tonethar/IGME-235-Shared/tutorial/web-apps-5.md

 # 5 - JavaScript Functions

-***(This chapter has not yet be adapted to the new 235 course style.
+***(This chapter has not yet been fully adapted to the new 235 course style.
 The exercises haven't been converted, In-Class Exercises, and Homeworks, but you may feel free to look it over and see what may be coming.)***

 ## Overview
 In computer programming, a *function* is a named section of a program that performs a specific task; they are basically "mini programs" within a larger program.